ishita28thakur/Python/README.md

-## Python assignment regarding machine learning
+## Python assignment of machine learning